-The Arts Council of Tucson and Southern Arizona has selected local metal artist Troy Neiman to create the public art for the soon-to-be-constructed Southeast Library, and we are very excited to share his preliminary concept drawings!
+The Arts Council of Tucson and Southern Arizona has selected local metal artist Troy Neiman to create the public art for the soon-to-be-constructed W. Anne Gibson-Esmond Station Library, and we are very excited to share his preliminary concept drawings!

 We are very familiar with Troy’s work because an earlier piece, the beloved “READ” bike racks, stand in front of our Joel D. Valdez Main Library.
 Troy has also exhibited in the periodic BICAS metal art shows in our art gallery.

 In preparation for the Southeast Library design work, Troy consulted members of the Vail Preservation Society, who shared history and photos with him.
 On his own, Troy went exploring!
 He visited the Cienega Creek area, Colossal Cave, Saguaro National Monument, the old post office and feed store, the Shrine of Santa Rita, and of course, what remains of the old railway bed.
 Troy also highly recommends the 2018 documentary “Voices of Vail” (trailer) to anyone who wishes to understand this corner of Arizona.